Architectural Trade-offs in the Energy-Efficient Era: A Comparative Study of power-capping NVIDIA H100 and H200: Conclusion

 \section{Conclusion}

 Our analysis shows that the NVIDIA H100 slightly outperforms the H200 in compute-bound tasks (DGEMM) at the same power limits.
-This is because the H200 requires more power for its memory, which then leaves less room for SM power draw, resulting in lower operating SM frequency.
+This is because the H200 requires more power for its memory, which then leaves less room for GPU power draw, resulting in lower operating SM frequency.
 We also see that the performance for both GPUs is directly proportional to the SM frequency.
 The performance will scale according to the SM frequency scaling.
-For both GPUs, increasing the power cap from 200 W to 400 W provides the best performance boost, while anything above 500 W offers diminishing returns.
+For both GPUs, increasing the power cap from 200\,W to 400\,W provides the best performance boost, while anything above 500\,W offers diminishing returns.

 Conversely, the H200's superior memory bandwidth more than compensates for its higher power draw on memory-bound tasks, yielding substantially better energy efficiency.
-Operating the H200 at a restricted 400 W limit surpasses the H100 at full TDP in efficiency, though reaching peak memory bandwidth still requires 550 W versus the H100's 350 W. However, higher memory bandwidth does not automatically guarantee better energy efficiency.
+Operating the H200 at a restricted 400\,W limit surpasses the H100 at full TDP in efficiency, though reaching peak memory bandwidth still requires 550\,W versus the H100's 350\,W. However, higher memory bandwidth does not automatically guarantee better energy efficiency.
 It significantly increases the power consumption of both the memory and the SMs.
-Most notably, the H200 fails to respect a strict 200 W cap under memory-intensive loads, drawing approximately 250 W instead: Its high baseline memory power consumption leaves insufficient headroom for the SMs, forcing them to their lowest supported SM frequency.
+Most notably, the H200 fails to respect a strict 200\,W cap under memory-intensive loads, drawing approximately 250\,W instead: Its high baseline memory power consumption leaves insufficient headroom for the SMs, forcing them to their lowest supported SM frequency.

+Comparing micro-benchmark and AI workload results demonstrates that micro-benchmarks are highly effective for uncovering hardware extremes, providing insights that directly translate to real-world applications.
+Crucially, a workload's efficiency at lower power caps depends on its arithmetic intensity within the Roof\-line model.
+The application's arithmetic intensity determines its memory power draw, which consequently dictates performance by forcing the SM frequency to throttle based on the remaining power budget.

-Additionally, our regression testing successfully uncovered undocumented hardware properties (like memory power draw) and highlighted distinct hardware outliers, proving that individual GPUs of the exact same model can consistently draw measurably more memory power than the other GPUs.
-We observe maximum memory power draw of 120 W for H100 and maximum memory power draw of 220 W for H200 (except the outliers at 240 W).
+Additionally, our regression testing successfully uncovered undocumented hardware properties (like memory power draw) and highlighted distinct hardware outliers, proving that individual GPUs of the exact same model can consistently draw measurably more memory power than other GPUs of the same type.
+We observe maximum memory power draw of 120\,W for H100 and maximum memory power draw of 220\,W for H200 (except the outliers at 240\,W).

 \begin{credits}

 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the BayernKI project v111dc.
 BayernKI funding is provided by Bavarian state authorities.
 The authors gratefully acknowledge the scientific support and HPC resources provided by NHR@FAU of the FAU under the NHR project b104dc.
 NHR funding is provided by federal and Bavarian state authorities.
 NHR@FAU hardware is partially funded by the German Research Foundation (DFG) -- 440719683.